go-bayes/nzi-cli/README.md

 - **NZ Weather** - Current conditions and 3-day forecast for NZ cities (Auckland, Wellington, Christchurch, Dunedin) with wttr-style grid view
 - **World Clocks** - Track time across Wellington and your home city (London, NYC, LA, Austin, Paris, Sydney, Tokyo, Singapore)
 - **Currency Converter** - Live exchange rates between NZD and major currencies
-- **Time Converter** - Convert times between NZ and overseas cities (Useful for arranging calls)
+- **Time Converter** - Convert times between NZ and overseas cities (Useful for arranging meetings)

-Of course, you can get this information from a browser, but it's much nicer to have the key information from the terminal.
+Of course, you can get this information from a browser, but it's much nicer from the comfort of the terminal.

 ## Installation

-### Install Rust (if you don't have it)
+### Install Rust (if you don't have it/ otherwise skip)

-If you don't have Rust, install it:

 ```bash
 # macOS / Linux